 - 9. The student will be responsible for transferring files from the device in a timely manner to allow for additional recording. - 10.
 Students will have forty (40) days after the last day of the term to delete all audio files both on the equipment and on any personal devices. - 11.
-The student will not use audio files during a quiz or exam.
+The student will not use audio files during a quiz or exam unless expressly authorized by the professor.
 Use of audio files during quizzes/exams will be considered academic dishonesty and will be handled according to university policy.